Themes retreat

 Signs that may indicate trauma:

-- You often attract accidents or drama.
+• You often attract accidents or drama.

-- You tend to please people to get love.
+• You tend to please people to get love.

-- You often fail to recognise red flags, therefore you step into relationships that are not good for you.
+• You often fail to recognise red flags, therefore you step into relationships that are not good for you.

-- Separation anxiety.
+• Separation anxiety.

-- Attachment anxiety.
+• Attachment anxiety.

-- You keep getting stuck in your life, not achieving what you want.
+• You keep getting stuck in your life, not achieving what you want.

-- Chronic lack of energy, fatigue.
+• Chronic lack of energy, fatigue.

-- Restlessness, nervousness for no apparent reason.
+• Restlessness, nervousness for no apparent reason.

-- You are prone to addictions.
+• You are prone to addictions.

-People who have been abused and manipulated for a long time by a person with anti-social personality disorder (narcissist/sociopath/psychopath), are indeed victims and not people who sit in the victim role.
-In many cases, they are remarkably talented, intelligent and beautiful people whose special attractiveness makes them an ideal target for these manipulators.
-Often the perpetrator is a hidden narcissist, who to the outside world, exudes a totally different and loving image.
-Because of this and partly because of the lies and smear campaigns, the victim ends up alone because he/she is not believed.
-Thus, such a relationship can be very devastating and leave the victim feeling that there is nothing left of him/her and that he/she is alone in the world.
+People who have been abused and manipulated for a long time by someone with an antisocial personality disorder (narcissist/sociopath/psychopath) are often labelled as “people who play the victim”.
+In many cases, however, they are remarkably talented, intelligent and beautiful people, whose special appeal makes them an ideal target for these manipulators.
+They have often fallen into the trap of a hidden narcissist, who projects a completely different and loving image to the outside world.
+As a result, and partly due to the lies and smear campaigns, they become isolated because no one believes them.

 4. Trauma bond

-Don’t be judgmental towards yourself if you have fallen into such a trap.
-These perpetrators are often professional liars, who have already trained for years to deceive and manipulate people as unobtrusively as possible.
-Narcissists scan your needs, insecurities and inner wounds and they use this as an entry point.
+Do not judge yourself if you have fallen into such a trap.
+These perpetrators are often professional liars, trained for years to deceive and manipulate people as inconspicuously as possible.
+And the fact that you did not see this coming is not due to weakness, but to your own wounds.

 6. Highly sensitive person / Empath